rdpbecker/Timer/README.md

 |`Change Compare`|Changes to the next comparison|`<Left>` for counter-clockwise, and `<Right>` for clockwise|
 |`Pause`|Toggles whether the timer is paused|`p`|

-The key bindings for `Start Run` and `Split` are different, but they will actually both do the same thing.
-Pressing `Split` before the run has started will start the run, and pressing `Start Run` after the run has started will end the current segment.

 A couple notes about the key bindings:

 1. `Start Run` is disabled after the run has started, and `Split`